 Getting a Surety Bond with Bad Credit

 You may have thought that your low credit score would prevent you from obtaining the bonds you need, but that’s not necessarily the case.
 Some surety companies are willing to issue bad credit bonds despite the fact that your business has a low credit score.
-It will usually cost more to obtain the bonds you need, because you’re considered a higher credit risk, but if you find the right surety company, you can still get bonded.
+It will usually cost more to obtain the bonds you need because you’re considered a higher credit risk, but if you find the right surety company, you can still get bonded in business.

 Just how bad is your credit score?